Ukrainian Museum of Canada: Locations

 The museum network has branches in Saskatoon, Winnipeg, Toronto, Edmonton, Calgary and Vancouver.
-The museums have collections that specialise in folk art, textiles and social history objects relating to the experiences of Ukrainian Canadians.
+The museums have collections that specialize in folk art, textiles and social history objects relating to the experiences of Ukrainian Canadians.
 In 2020, the Toronto branch jointly curated an exhibition on beadwork with the Native Canadian Centre of Toronto.

 In 2022, in response to the Russian invasion of Ukraine, the museums noted increased numbers of visitors and interest in their collections.